Geologic carbon storage is required for achieving negative CO2 emissions

 Yet, CO2 has a density lower than the resident brine and tends to float,

-challenging the widespread deployment of geologic carbon storage.
-Here,
+hindering the widespread deployment of geologic carbon storage.
+Here, we

-we propose for the first time to store CO2 in supercritical reservoirs
+propose for the first time to store CO2 in supercritical reservoirs to

-to reduce the buoyancy-driven leakage risk.
-Supercritical reservoirs are
+eliminate the CO2 leakage risk.
+Supercritical reservoirs are found at

 (p>21.8 MPa) and temperature (T>374 ºC) imply

-Carbon storage in supercritical reservoirs is an appealing alternative
+yr-1.
+Carbon storage in supercritical reservoirs is an appealing